Harvester Bass Club Official Rules - Approved January 2023

 3. Participation and Eligibility:

 Each tournament registration must be completed in person by the start of the tournament at the time and place listed in the Schedule of Events.
 Tournaments listed as ‘open’ will not require a club membership for either participant.
 All other tournaments require eligible club memberships for all participants.
 No more than 2 persons per boat is permitted.
-Participants are allowed to fish alone but are REQUIRED to wear a legal floatation device the entire tournament.
+Participants are allowed to fish alone.

 4. Laws and Safety: